interoperability123/cs-ehealth-interop/instructions/solution-analyser.md

 ## Output structure

 Any solution can be seen as a change of the situation, a change of the plan description, a change of the goal or a combination of these.
 Reflect on how the proposed solution can be viewed in this way.
+Use Markdown to format your answer.

 Start with a short, accessible description in plain language.